This post may contain affiliate links.

 • Ovens do vary so don't be alarmed if you recipe takes that little bit longer.
 Brownies are better under-done than over.

-• Allow to cool COMPLETELY before cutting up (if you can bare it!)
+• Allow to cool COMPLETELY before cutting up.

 Notes

-Please do use butter rather than margarine, the taste and texture will be much better.
-If you have a dairy allergy or similar and need to substitute, it will work (obviously you'll need to change up the chocolate too) but you might need to adjust the cooking time a little depending on the consistency of the spread you use.
+Butter: Please do use butter (not margarine) if you can help it, the taste and texture will be much better.
+If you have a dairy allergy or similar and need to substitute, it will work (obviously you’ll need to change up the chocolate too) but you might need to adjust the cooking time a little depending on the consistency of the spread you use

-This recipe uses dark chocolate and milk.
-I wouldn't recommend only using milk chocolate as they just won't be dense/fudgy in the same way.
-A slightly difference ratio if you don't have enough of either will be fine though.
+Best kind of chocolate to use: I try to use my favourite Callebaut chocolate for this recipe.
+This chocolate is just amazing.
+This recipe uses a mixture of very dark chocolate and milk chocolate for a good balance of flavour.
+I wouldn’t recommend only using milk chocolate as they won’t be dense/fudgy in the same way.
+A slightly different ratio if you don’t have enough of either will be fine though!

-I like a mixture of crunchy and smooth (half and half) peanut butter for this.
+Peanut butter: I like a mixture of crunchy and smooth (half and half) peanut butter for this.
 (I just mix them together in a small bowl before using.)
-But if you don't have both types, either one will be fine.
-I like Pip&Nut brand peanut butter.
+But if you don’t have both types, either one will be fine.
+I like Pip & Nut brand peanut butter.
 It has quite a runny texture.
 If the peanut butter you are using does NOT have a runny texture, you can pop it into the microwave for 30 seconds or so before using to make it more runny.
-It it's too stiff it won't 'swirl' through the brownie batter.
+If it’s too stiff it won’t ‘swirl’ through the brownie batter

 Nutrition